BSc (Hons) Forensic Sciences

 Choose your path

-• Developing diagnostics in the biotechnology industries
+• Developing diagnostics in the biotechnology industries.

-• Quality assurance
+• Quality assurance.

-• Problem solving in the public utilities sector
+• Problem solving in the public utilities sector.

-• Developing protocols and procedures in the armed forces or government agencies
+• Developing protocols and procedures in the armed forces or government agencies.

-• Training as science teachers
+• Training as science teachers.

-You could also move onto further study at the Masters or PhD level.
+You could also move onto further study.

 Close up of finger print analysis